 The beauty of a podcast as a busy parent is that you can whack it on while you’re doing something else – filling the dishwasher or making dinner – and still keep track of what’s going on.
 Sometimes online sermons require intent listening and can be difficult to make focused time for.

-Here are some podcast recommendations from me and others.
 Personally, I love Parenting for Faith with Rachel Turner – she’s down-to-earth, relateable, and very practical.
 There’s always something I can take away and try out immediately.
+But do also check out my list of 30 Amazing Christian Podcasts for Women – there’s sure to be something in that list which peaks your interest!

-What are you resolving for 2020?
+What are you resolving for this year?
 Do share in the comments!